aflaag/nvim/README.md

 # nvim

 - general
-    - add a way to change the size of the tab
-    - scroll coc with mouse
   - consider rewriting init.lua with remaps of neovim instead of vim itself maybe?
-    - check ALL extensions

-- airline
+- alpha nvim
-    - change theme (now it sucks)
+  - center the damn thing

 - markdown preview
   - load the extension

 - treesitter
   - maybe set it up?

 - CoC
   - do i need it?
   - how to scroll documentation
   - ctrl + y thing

-- todo-comments
-    - set up the colors or something

 - telescope
   - if i C-BS do C-W please